samjulien/blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 The Machine Learning Kit allows developers to easily add powerful machine learning features to Android and iOS apps.

+*Updated*: Auth0 wrote more about ML Kit.
+Take a deeper look and [learn about the different APIs available in Google's ML Kit](https://auth0.com/blog/a-look-at-android-ml-kit-the-machine-learning-sdk/).
+As well, follow the tutorial in that article to develop a demo app that uses one of ML Kit's APIs.

 ## Material Theme

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Material theming ❤️ <a href="https://twitter.com/hashtag/io18?src=hash&amp;ref_src=twsrc%5Etfw">#io18</a> <br><br>1.
 It’s extensible<br>2.
 It puts you in charge.<br>3.
 Hundreds of new examples<br>4.
 Very flexible.
 Debunks the theory of apps looking similar <a href="https://t.co/QNfJcfGE0R">pic.twitter.com/QNfJcfGE0R</a></p>&mdash; Prosper @ Google I/O 18 🔥🚀 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/993950735841701888?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>